thuwzy/ZhuSuan-PyTorch/docs/contributing.rst

 Contributing
 ============

-We always welcome contributions to help make ZhuSuan-Jittor better.
+We always welcome contributions to help make ZhuSuan-Torch better.
 If you would like to contribute, please check out the
 `guidelines <https://github.com/thu-ml/zhusuan/blob/master/CONTRIBUTING.md>`_
 here.
 Below are an incomplete list of our contributors (find more on